MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/revoke-ome-encrypted-mail.md

 ms.topic: conceptual
 ms.service: O365-seccomp
 localization_priority: Normal
-ms.date: 02/28/2020
+ms.date: 06/11/2020
 ms.collection:
 - Strat_O365_IP
 - M365-security-compliance
 search.appverid:
 - MET150
-description: "As an administrator, you can revoke certain emails that were encrypted with Office 365 Advanced Message Encryption."
+description: "As an administrator and as a message sender, you can revoke certain emails that were encrypted with Office 365 Advanced Message Encryption."
 ---

 # Revoke email encrypted by Advanced Message Encryption